Asset hierarchies are the foundation of how data is structured in Maximo.

 Where Structure Can Drift

 As environments evolve, asset hierarchies naturally change.
+Left unmanaged, this is a common source of data drift.

 Common areas to monitor include: